-According to the U.S. Census Bureau, 15% of the American workforce is foreign born, meaning that 23.9 million individuals legally employed in the U.S. may speak English with what is considered as a “foreign accent” by native American-English speakers.
+An estimated 17 percent of the American workforce is foreign born, meaning 27.3 million individuals employed in the U.S. may speak English with what is considered as a foreign accent.

 American workers whose first language is one other than English face many challenges in addition to learning a new language including facing disciplinary situations in the workplace.
 For example: